gcyuan/diHMM/README.md

 Usage
 -----

 Unzip the package.
 Change the current directory in Matlab to the 'diHMM' folder containing the code organized into subfolders.
 In order to run the programs, 'diHMM' and its sudirectories have to be added to the path.
-This can be achieved with the folowing command at the Matlab prompt
+This can be achieved with the following command at the Matlab prompt

 ```
 >> addpath(genpath(pwd))